PhilJahn/ClusteringDownsampling/README.md

 To facilitate the information extraction from the gathered data in order to put it into the paper, we added several tools to automate the process.
 * ```evaluationTableMaker.py``` produces tables for the final results
+* ```evaluationTableMaker.py``` produces tables for the final results on the Large, VeryLarge-2 and VeryLarge-3 datasets
 * ```differenceTableMaker.py``` produces tables comparing two scaling functions
 * ```gridFigureMaker.py``` produces parameter grid figures in 1x4 shape (EM/Fig. 1)
 * ```gridFigureMaker2.py``` produces parameter grid figures in 2x2 shape (DBSCAN/Fig. 2)